danielhz/wquery-docs/index.md

 ## Blazegraph

-We use Blazegraph 2.1.0 Community Edition with Java 7.
+We used Blazegraph 2.1.0 Community Edition with Java 7.
 We use the Java implementation distributed by ORACLE
 (Java(TM) SE Runtime Environment build 1.7.0_80-b15).